mediasemantics/charapi/README.md

 ## Obtaining keys
 Use this [AWS Markeplace](https://aws.amazon.com/marketplace/pp/B06ZY1VBFZ) page to add the Character API service to your AWS account.
-You will receive codes by email that you will insert in the server.js file.
+You will receive credentials by email to log onto your API dashboard.
+There you will generate an API key that you will insert in the server.js file.
 You will be charged $0.007 per call to the Character API.
 There are no monthly minimums.
 Charges will appear on your monthly AWS bill.
 The Character API access key is the 8-digit key that is mailed to you when you add the Character API to your AWS account.

 This sample uses the Amazon Polly Text-to-Speech API, which is also priced based on usage.